code-with-amitk/Code-examples/System-Design/scalable/Dropbox_or_GoogleDrive/README.md

   - Available, Accurate, Analyze, Authenticate
   - Reliable, Redundant(Using DB)
   - Fast
+### A3.
+Extended
+- **Snaphot of data** System should support snapshotting of the data, so that users can go back to any version of the files.

 ## B. BOE Calculations
 ### B1.
 Free Account User